 This syllabus takes an explicitly global and cross-cultural approach, departing from the historically Eurocentric models which have historically dominated architectural education.
 I am grateful to the many historians and teachers who have helped transform curricula to better reflect the creativity of all people throughout human history.
 This course benefits tremendously from modules shared through the Global Architectural History Teaching Collaborative (gahtc.org) and the syllabi developed by Meredith TenHoor and her colleagues (including myself) at Pratt Institute.
-I am also grateful to our Professor and Interim Dean Gabrielle Esperdy, and my mentor, Jacqueline Gargus, for generously making their own slides available as resources.
+I am also grateful to our Dean, Gabrielle Esperdy, and my mentor, Jacqueline Gargus, for generously making their own slides available as resources.
 However, the project of improving our teaching is never done.
-There are many topics to which I hope to give fuller attention in future iterations of this course, and there are surely oversights of which I am unaware.
-For this reason and others, I very much welcome student feedback on the content and structure of this course.
+There are many topics to which I hope to give fuller attention in future iterations of this course; for this reason and others, I very much welcome your feedback on the course material.